-Background The 138 year old Hindu, is among India’s most venerated dailies.
-An early adopter of the web, the old site no longer reflected its younger reader’s idea of a newspaper’s web front.
-A more contemporary, and capable site was needed, to work as well on mobiles as on larger screens.
+Background The 138 year old Hindu is among India’s most venerated dailies.
+An early adopter of the web, the site no longer reflected its young readership’s idea of a newspaper web front.
+A more contemporary and capable site was needed to work well across devices: on mobiles, the choice of medium for the young, as well as on large screens.

 In close collaboration with the editorial team we set about understanding The Hindu’s unique connect with its readers, and why it occupies such a key place in the news landscape.

 Our Approach The path to renewed relevance passed through modernization; but it was not an easy one.
 Long time loyalist preferences had to be negotiated along with the expectations of a young reader for whom the Hindu is a valued, but not an exclusive read.

 The Hindu offers an extremely rich bouquet of content, archived material to developing stories; statistics, sports features, city-specific content (16 editions) and each of these content types had distinct uses for different readers.
 Our goal was to forefront the reportage, drawing attention but without derailing the scanning process.

 Second, a large number of content vehicles were designed to organize each kind of news across several screen resolutions.
 Our visual approach balanced energy and stability, ensuring that the valuable and reliable content is bolstered by contemporary design, multimedia value additions, smart technology and easy readability via good typographic and graphic decisions and easy discoverability by smart widgets.

 Process We started with analytics results and extrapolated insights about user behavior and consumption patterns.